☕️ What to know in a nutshell:

 Your two main options when it comes to filters for your coffee maker are paper or fabric.

-Coffee Sock, for example, offers reusable fabric filters that are made out of GOTS certified organic cotton and are available in a variety of different shapes and sizes (cone, traditional basket, tea bag, etc.).
+Coffee Sock (pictured above) offers reusable fabric filters that are made out of GOTS certified organic cotton and are available in a variety of different shapes and sizes (cone, traditional basket, tea bag, etc.).

 Ebb Filter is a similar option—these reusable fabric filters use organic cotton that’s grown in Texas, woven in South Carolina, and sewn together in Oakland, California.